FileSplice/tools/README.md

-# FileSplice: Tools for Label Layout and Packing
+# FileSplice: Imposition and Batch Printing Software

 Welcome to the official resources repository for FileSplice — a suite of utilities and visual tools designed for merging, imposing and batching together files.